tylimbach/MovieRecommender/README.md

 will continue to in this repository.
 The initial commit was approximately the state of the project as discussed in the report.

 ### Contributors
 - Tyler Limbach (myself) - Wrote a large section of the code and notebook, namely most of the recommendation algorithm.
+Wrote part of the report.
 Independently continuing development after the project report.
 - Sarang Gawane - The other contributer to the code and notebook.
 Found and cleaned the dataset used in our original iteration, and implemented the initial part of the algorithm.
 - Mirac Kara - Wrote part of the report and contributed to design discussion.